splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

     10.202.4.202,,2c,public,,,2000,small_walk,,
 ```

-NOTE: When small walk is configured, you can set up polling only of OIDs belonging to walk profile varBinds.
+NOTE: When small walk is configured, you can set up polling only of OIDs belonging to the walk profile varBinds.
-Additionally, there are two MIB families that are enabled by default (we need them to create state of the device in the database and poll base profiles): `IF-MIB` and `SNMPv2-MIB`.
+Additionally, there are two MIB families that are enabled by default (we need them to create the state of the device in the database and poll base profiles): `IF-MIB` and `SNMPv2-MIB`.
-For example, if you've decided to use `small_walk` from the example above, you'll be able to poll only `UDP-MIB`, `IF-MIB` and `SNMPv2-MIB` OIDs.
+For example, if you've decided to use `small_walk` from the example above, you'll be able to poll only `UDP-MIB`, `IF-MIB`, and `SNMPv2-MIB` OIDs.

 ## SmartProfile configuration
 SmartProfile is executed when the SmartProfile flag in inventory is set to true and the condition defined in profile match.
-More information about configuring inventory can be found in [Inventory configuration](../poller-configuration/#configure-inventory)
+More information about configuring inventory can be found in [Inventory configuration](../poller-configuration/#configure-inventory).

-To configure Smart Profile following value need to be set in `profiles` section:
+To configure Smart Profile, the following value needs to be set in the `profiles` section:

  - `ProfileName` - define as subsection key in `profiles`.
     - `frequency` - define an interval between executing SNMP's gets in second.
     - `condition` - section define conditions to match profile
         - `type` - key of `condition` section which defines type of condition.
-Allowed value `base` and `field` (`walk` type is also allowed here, but it's not part of smart profiles)
+The allowed values are `base` and `field` (`walk` type is also allowed here, but it's not part of smart profiles).
             - `base` type of condition will be executed when `SmartProfile` in inventory is set to true.
-            - `field` type of condition will be executed if match `pattern` for defined `field`.
-Supported fields:
+            - `field` type of condition will be executed if it matches `pattern` for defined `field`.
+Supported fields are:
                 -  "SNMPv2-MIB.sysDescr"
                 -  "SNMPv2-MIB.sysObjectID"
         - `field` Define field name for condition type field.